Jimmy968/Jimmy968/README.md

 ## Hi there 👋

+- I'm currently undertaking postgraduate study and research at the University of Edinburgh
+- My research project involves applying self-supervised representation learning to develop more robust and efficient algorithms for fast image reconstruction and prescription in cardiac MRI

 <!--
 **Jimmy968/Jimmy968** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.